jasonfleming/maureparticle/README.md

 grid with tides and a constant ENE wind.
 On linux or Mac you may need to make symbolic links in lower case to the all caps file names (e.g.
 `ln -s FORT.14 fort.14` because ADCIRC will look for lower case filenames on these case-sensitive platforms.
+You can also specify the name of the mesh file (and other files) via command line options as described below.

 5. Now run the Maureparticle executable.
-It generates a file called MAUREPT.OUT that contains the particle ID, X,Y location, time, and the element the particle is in.
+It generates a file called MAUREPT.OUT (by default) that contains the particle ID, X,Y location, time, and the element the particle is in.

 6. For Google Earth visualization, install the perl GD module and then